-- Table 2.3.1 and 2.3.2 exclude dedicated distribution asset projects for sub-transmission purposes (i.e. Strategic 11kV load transfers to relieve zone capacity). - As previously stated above, the expenditure in Table 2.3.1 and Table 2.3.2 represent full project expenditures rather than its theoretical fraction.
-On the other hand, projects with augmentation component where the primary driver is not augmentation are not included. - Table 2.3.1 and 2.3.2 exclude projects with a life time cost of less than \$5m.
-The total cost of nonmaterial projects for FY2014 can be provided if requested (i.e. cannot be provided in the template due to protected workbook).
+• Table 2.3.1 and 2.3.2 exclude dedicated distribution asset projects for sub-transmission purposes (i.e. Strategic 11kV load transfers to relieve zone capacity).

-- Table 2.3.3.2 exclude non-project specific costs that are associated with the asset group (ie. planning and investigation, load survey as well as other direct supporting programs). - LV Feeder and Distribution Substation augmentation in Table 2.3.3.2 include specific asset expenditures associated with HV Feeders. - Direct support costs like planning, switching and GIS are excluded from the tables Table 2.3.1 to Table 2.3.3.2.
-Assumed 50/50 split between Augex and Repex. - Direct costs for other assets like System IT, Comms, SCADA and Metering are also excluded from Table 2.3.1 to Table 2.3.3.2.
-Assumed 50/50 split between Augex and Repex. - Direct reliability costs are excluded from the tables Table 2.3.1 to Table 2.3.3.2.
-Assumed to be 100% Augex. - Due to their non-Augex nature, item 6, 7, and 8 above are considered as 'Other Assets' in table 2.3.4 (i.e. not considered to be demand driven). - While Table 2.3.1 to Table 2.3.2 is presented in real dollars (\$2013-14), Table 2.3.4 is presented in nominal \$ (due to its hardcode link to Table 2.1).
+- As previously stated above, the expenditure in Table 2.3.1 and Table 2.3.2 represent full project expenditures rather than its theoretical fraction.
+On the other hand, projects with augmentation component where the primary driver is not augmentation are not included. - Table 2.3.1 and 2.3.2 exclude projects with a life time cost of less than \$5m or any cancelled projects with expenditures in FY2015. - Direct support costs like switching and GIS are excluded from the tables Table 2.3.1 to Table 2.3.2Due to their non-Augex nature, switching and GIS above are considered as 'Other Assets' in table 2.3.4 (i.e. not considered to be demand driven). - While Table 2.3.1 to Table 2.3.2 is presented in real dollars (\$2012-13) as required in the RIN requirements, Table 2.3.4 is presented in nominal \$ (due to its hardcode link to Table 2.1).